Utappia/uCareSystem/README.md

 ## Usage

-uCareSystem-core creates an launcher icon in your Applications menu.
+uCareSystem creates an launcher icon in your Applications menu.
 When you click it, it performs the default maintenance by automatically launching a terminal.

-Alternativelly, you can invoke it throu terminal with variours parameters/ flags.
-The default system updates and maintenace for Ubuntu / debian / Linux Mint (and derivatives) :
+Alternatively, you can invoke it through terminal with various parameters/ flags.
+The default system updates and maintenace for Ubuntu / Debian / Linux Mint (and derivatives) :

 	sudo ucaresystem-core